ripa79/sahko-kulutus/README.md

 - Load environment variables from .env file
 - Automatically restart the container unless stopped manually

-Note: The Docker container runs only the Node.js web server.
-To run the Python data analysis scripts, you'll need to follow the Python setup instructions separately.

 To view logs:
 ```
 docker compose logs -f